 Lithuanian (lietuvių kalba)

-Lithuanian first appeared in print in the form of a catechism in 1547.
+Lithuanian first appeared in print in 1547 in a catechism.
 The first Lithuanian dictionary was printed during the 17th century.
-Between 1864 and 1904 the printing and teaching of Lithuanian was banned - Russian, Polish, Belorussian or Latin had to be used instead.
+Between 1864 and 1904 the printing and teaching of Lithuanian was banned; Russian, Polish, Belarusian or Latin had to be used instead.
 After this ban was lifted in 1904, there was a resurgence of Lithuanian literature.

-From 1918 to 1940, Lithuanian was independent and over 7,000 books in Lithuanian were published.
-During the Soviet period (1940-1991), literature in Lithuania tended to follow the socialits realist model, while Lithuanian ex-pats wrote mainly about the culture and traditions of Lithuania.
+From 1918 to 1940, the nation of Lithuania was independent, and over 7,000 books in Lithuanian were published.
 Since 1991, when Lithuania once more gained its independence, a large number of publications in Lithuanian has appeared, including newspapers, magazines and scientific and technical works.

 Lithuanian alphabet (lietuvių abėcėlė) & pronunciation